Files in directory /sxeval from the latest check-in

 sxeval.Expr

-). - Expression objects may be "reworked", into possibly simpler expression objects.
+). - Expression objects may be "improved", into possibly simpler expression objects.
 For example, if a symbols's value cannot be changed, the symbol lookup can be replaced with its value.

 - The expression is computed with respect to a given environment, resulting in an object.